 The content should be trustworthy, mention the source or expertise behind the content whenever possible.
 The content should not have any easily checked errors.
 The website’s authority on the topic of the content should be good.

 Google would keep rolling out new algorithm updates all the time.
-The only way to stay ahead of this is by creating good content, targeted at the user instead of robots.
+The only way to stay ahead is by creating good content, targeted at the user instead of robots.
 There are a lot of things that define your website’s rank.
 However, do remember Content Is King.